coq/coq/doc/sphinx/language/cic.rst

 Types of inductive objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have to give the type of constants in a global environment E which
+We have to give the type of constants in a global environment :math:`E` which
 contains an inductive declaration.

 .. inference:: Ind